thiagokokada/blog/2024-07-30/01-first-impressions-fpgbc.md

 And the result device is not only in mint condition, it is really convenient
 too: recharging batteries (via USB-C even) is much more convenient than buying AA batteries, and the screen not only is better but it even has backlight.
-You can also a fully built console for [$99.00](https://funnyplaying.com/products/fpgbc-console), but you have less options of customisation.
+You can also buy a fully built console for [$99.00](https://funnyplaying.com/products/fpgbc-console), but you have less options of customisation.